Magneto (film character): Unrealized projects and other appearances

 In the film Logan (2017), inspired by Old Man Logan and set in the year 2029 seemingly in a separate timeline, Magneto is not mentioned and is, along with nearly all other known mutants save for Wolverine and Charles Xavier, assumed to be dead, likely wiped out by anti-mutagenic substances added to many types of food which deprives mutants of their powers and make them sick while also disabling all newborn babies from being born with X-factor genes.
 It is also possible that one of Charles Xavier's telepathic seizures killed him.
 According to longtime franchise producer Lauren Shuler Donner, the Xavier/Magneto dynamics had run its course and while it will always be essential to the X-Men mythos, she thought that there were other X-Men stories left to be told.
-In the American superhero television series The Gifted, also continuing the alternate timeline, where the X-Men, the Brotherhood of Mutants, and their leadership (including Magneto) are said to have "disappeared", Emma Dumont portrays Magneto's daughter Lorna "Polaris" Dane, who has inherited his mutant ability of controlling magnetism.
+In the American superhero television series The Gifted, also taking place in an alternate timeline, where the X-Men, the Brotherhood of Mutants, and their leadership (including Magneto) are said to have "disappeared", Emma Dumont portrays Magneto's daughter Lorna "Polaris" Dane, who has inherited his mutant ability of controlling magnetism.
 Initially "unstable" due to her bipolar disorder, the first season follows Polaris while pregnant, as she struggles with whether to "accept the mantle of her birthright, [whether] it [is] her job to be Magneto in his absence?" culminating in the first-season finale and second season premiere, in which Polaris gives birth to her daughter, Magneto's granddaughter, whom she names Dawn.

 Michael Fassbender reportedly originally filmed a scene for the Marvel Cinematic Universe (MCU) film Doctor Strange in the Multiverse of Madness appearing as his character's Earth-838 variant; However, the scenes were ultimately cut from the theatrical release.
 McKellen is set to reprise his role in the upcoming MCU film, Avengers: Doomsday.